Try this simple test at home to see how your stomach acid levels are:

 How I can help:

 The right treatment will vary depending on your needs, you may need help with enzymes, bile or stomach acid.
 Finding the right treatment for you and how often you should increase your stomach acid, is best done under the supervision of a nutritionist.
 I specialise is this area, so would be pleased to help you.

-If you have gastritis or an ulcer, you definitely need to heal the gut first.
+If you have gastritis or an ulcer, you may need to heal the gut first.
 I can help you with these issues too.

-Achieving the right stomach acid makes such a difference to all of my family.
+Achieving the right stomach acid makes such a difference.
 It not only helps digestion, but also influences our moods.
 When we don’t have enough or too much we can feel irritable and really tired, as well as other symptoms discussed above.